 In the mid-1970's "And When We Went There The Cupboard Was Bare" was published, a paper meant to address the decline of New Hampshire farmland and the increasing reliance on other states for a food supply.
 This sparked interest, and was followed in 1979 by another paper, "Recommendations for a NH Food Policy" focusing on legislature.
-Since 1979, there have been surprisingly few developments in New Hampshire food policy other than the 2014 act known as "Granite State Farm to Plate".
+Since then, this is the first time since 1979 that a collaborative effort to write comprehensive food policy recommendations has occurred

 The Food Alliance network decided to create a policy team in late 2018 to assess the current landscape of food policy in New Hampshire and research and draft updated policy recommendations.
 Additionally, we have begun tracking current bills related to food and agriculture.
 You can view our full policy strategy and timeline here.
 If you would like to learn more about our policy work or get involved, please email Erin Hale.

 In spring 2019, we started an online policy tracker in order to keep the network informed of current state legislature regarding food and agriculture.
 The policy tracker continues to be updated, and is not comprehensive.
 Please email Samantha Cave with any bills you think we should add to the tracker!